yt-dlp/manylinux-shared/README.rst

 Forked from https://github.com/pypa/manylinux and modified to include ``--enable-shared`` CPython builds for use with PyInstaller.

-Only the latest version of the CPython shared library (3.13) is provided in the images.
+Only versions 3.13 and 3.14 of the CPython shared library are provided in the images.

 The fork's GitHub Actions workflows are configured to only build and deploy the following images: